oliverearl/website-2021/src/pages/posts/introducing-an-unofficial-hashnode-api-library-for-php.md

 thumb_img_path: /images/Hashnode API (Website).jpg
 content_img_path: /images/Hashnode API for PHP.png
 ---
-## Introducing an unofficial Hashnode API library for PHP

 When I heard about the [Hashnode Christmas Hackathon](https://townhall.hashnode.com/hashnode-christmas-hackathon), I immediately began brainstorming ideas to develop something that members of our community might find useful, but would also be a great learning experience for myself.
 After all, learning is at the heart of Hashnode.

 In any case, after numerous scrapped ideas and half-baked prototypes (that I'll talk about in an upcoming article!)
 I decided that I would go in the direction of building a library - something that I have never done before, and using PHP, a programming language that I'm quite familiar with.
 By working on this project, it was my ambition to learn more about **GraphQL**, the technology that Hashnode's API (*Application Programming Interface*) utilises, and something I previously knew nothing about!